 A price rally is when a stock price rises at a noticeably quicker pace.

 The stock market is made up of shares of companies in different industries and niches.
-We refer to them as sectors.
+We call those sectors.

 A unique collection of letters and/or numbers that represent a stock.
 Amazon, for example, trades on the Nasdaq under the symbol AMZN.

 This refers to the size of a company’s dividend compared with the price of its stock.

 They say the best way to learn a new language is through total immersion.
 That means that if you want to learn German, you should go live in Germany and speak German every day.

 Applying that idea to stock market slang, I’d say the quickest way to learn is by reading everything you can and following people who speak market on social media.
 Check out my live Instagram sessions.
 Just be careful who you follow.

 When you find a term you don’t understand, come back to this post or search for the definition.
 In no time, you’ll be up to speed.

 Do I Need to Know These 40 Stock Market Terms to Start Trading Stocks?